 - Describe how to do a self-analysis.

 - Explain how to make better choices resulting in more happiness

-- Explain how to assess whether-or-not you are taking care of your physical, mental, and spiritual health
+- Assess whether-or-not they are taking care of their physical, mental, and spiritual health

 - List at least 3 self-care strategies.